mmarius/montreal-things-to-do/README.md

 - [Café Paquebot Mont-Royal](https://maps.app.goo.gl/VnSomV9nFTGn1wdCA): Lowkey third-wave coffee shop.
 Try the miso caramel latte!
 - [Novanta](https://maps.app.goo.gl/1pfjgYeRZFgKac2R9): Benno's favourite cafe for the vibes and the lovely Italian owners.
 - [Escape](https://maps.app.goo.gl/R8N5BeGabyZRF2Lz6): Amazing coffee.
 Make sure to get a pour over.
+- [Cafe Eclair](https://maps.app.goo.gl/qGTQbeMv9tZ2byJ6A): Great third wave coffee with awesome selection of coffee from Taith, The Barn, etc. They have have a small library if you want to read a book while enjoying your coffee.

 ### Poutine